369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 	y = -------------
 	    1+e^(∑w₁x₁+b)

-Where (∑w₁x₁+b) os known as the activation function
+Where (∑w₁x₁+b) is known as the activation function
 ```

 So we write a function to execute this for us